Armin-Montigny/MCDC/README.md

 MCC (based on the number of conditions n) needs 2^n testcases, MCDC needs only n+1 test cases.
 With growing number of conditions, this difference is significant.

+Additionally, both standards do not mention other Loop Coverage or Function coverage or others.
+So, basically MCDC is sufficient.

 # MCDC

-MCDC has the disadvantage that not many people are fully understanding how it works.
-The reason for that is many scattered, complicated, insufficent and not up to date documentation.
+Unfortunately not many test folks are understanding MCDC or structural coverage in general and how it works.
+The reason for that is many the existince of many scattered, complicated, insufficent, partly contradicting and not up to date documentation.
 Even Wikipedia is not fully complete.

-A better starting point is
+A good starting point is

-"An Investigation of Three Forms of the Modified Condition Decision Coverage (MCDC) Criterion", "DOT/FAA/AR-01/18", "U.S. Department of Transportation, Federal Aviation Administration"
+[An Investigation of Three Forms of the Modified Condition Decision Coverage (MCDC) Criterion](http://www.tc.faa.gov/its/worldpac/techrpt/ar01-18.pdf),  "DOT/FAA/AR-01/18", "U.S. Department of Transportation, Federal Aviation Administration"

 # MCDC Definitions

-In most FuSa trainings you will just learn about one type of MC/DC, the so called "Unique Cause" MCDC.
+In most FuSa trainings you will just learn about just one type of MC/DC, the so called "Unique Cause" MCDC.
 But this works in only very few cases, because often you have strongly or weakly coupled conditions.
 See the simple C-Example statement "if ((a && b) \|\| (a && c)).
 Here you have 2 times condition "a" in the boolean expression.
 A "unique cause"-MC/DC as per the original definition is not possible.
-And the basic problem here is the Blackbox approach, where you shoulddefinitely use a Whitebox view (know the source code) to be able to measure structural coverage.
+And the basic problem here is the Blackbox approach, where you should definitely use a Whitebox view (know the source code) to be able to measure structural coverage.

-To resolve this problematic of strongly (weakly) coupled conditions in boolean expressions for MC/DC, additional types of MC/DC have been defined
+To resolve the problematic of strongly (weakly) coupled conditions in boolean expressions for MC/DC, additional types of MC/DC have been defined

 -   "Masking MC/DC"
 -   "Unique Cause + Masking MC/DC".

+Additionally, a lot of valid MCDC test pairs will not be found by looking at truth tables.
+And for decisions (boolean expressions) with more than 4 variables, this is anyway not any longer a proctical approach.

 # MCDC Types